 Acceptance testing is done after the installation of a new electrical system and before energizing.
 The ANSI/NETA Acceptance Testing Specifications provide detailed instructions to assure that the tested electrical equipment and systems are operational, within applicable standards and manufacturer’s tolerances, and installed in accordance with design specifications.
 This website covers most of the services that are available in acceptance testing.

 All electrical systems degrade over time from corrosion, gelling of lubricants, heat, moisture, insects, animals, airborne dirt, and other foreign contaminants.
 If maintenance is not performed, electrical failure is inevitable.
 It will likely cause unexpected downtime and raise the risk of an electrical injury or fatality.
 The ANSI/NETA Maintenance Testing Specifications helps facility manager develop the right electrical maintenance plan (EMP).
 A good EMP balances the cost of electrical failure and electrical maintenance.
 This website covers most of the services that are available in maintenance testing.

 - Up-to-date one-line drawing of the electrical system

 - Complete list of electrical equipment, their condition, and their impact on safety and operational reliability

 - Testing schedule using ANSI/NETA Testing and Maintenance standards

 - Execution of the routine electrical testing by qualified personnel

-- Post Testing report with recommended electrical maintenance and deficiencies that outline proper corrective measures can be prescribed
+- Post Testing reports with recommended electrical maintenance and deficiencies that outline proper corrective measures can be prescribed